-Law ALEVEL This subject enables students to develop their analytical and critical thinking skills.
+This subject enables students to develop their analytical and critical thinking skills.
 Studying Law develops students' problem solving skills through the application of legal rules, together with an understanding of legal method and reasoning.
 These skills provide excellent preparation for those students who wish to progress to degree level study or pursue a wide range of careers.

-YEAR 12 TOPICS STUDIED: - The nature of law and the English Legal System including: judicial precedent, parliamentary law making, statutory interpretation, legal personnel, access to justice and funding - Criminal law including: elements of law (AR and MR) and non-fatal offences - The law of tort including: fault, liability and remedy.
-YEAR 13 TOPICS STUDIED: - The nature of law and the English Legal System including; law and morality and law and justice - Criminal law including; the theory of criminal law, fatal offences against the person, property offences and defences - The law of tort including; nuisance and the escape of dangerous things, vicarious liability, defences and remedies - Contract law including; elements needed, contract terms, exclusions and remedies ASSESSMENT STRUCTURE: Three externally assessed examinations
+- The nature of law and the English Legal System including: judicial precedent, parliamentary law making, statutory interpretation, legal personnel, access to justice and funding - Criminal law including: elements of law (AR and MR) and non-fatal offences - The law of tort including: fault, liability and remedy.

+- The nature of law and the English Legal System including; law and morality and law and justice - Criminal law including; the theory of criminal law, fatal offences against the person, property offences and defences - The law of tort including; nuisance and the escape of dangerous things, vicarious liability, defences and remedies - Contract law including; elements needed, contract terms, exclusions and remedies

+Three externally assessed examinations

+Mathematics alevel

-Mathematics alevel The A-Level mathematics course at Fairfax is both challenging and rewarding.
+The A-Level mathematics course at Fairfax is both challenging and rewarding.
 A-Level Mathematics encourages you to think logically and evaluate alternative ways to solve problems.
 Our aim at Fairfax is to develop your understanding of mathematics and mathematical processes in a way that promotes confidence and fosters enjoyment.
 We aim to extend your range of mathematical skills and techniques, enable you to use mathematics as a means of effective communication, and develop your awareness of the relevance of mathematics to other fields of study.
 This course is especially valuable for those thinking of studying subjects such as Mathematics, Engineering or Physics at University.
 Career options could include roles in engineering, applied technologies, architecture and design, accountancy, business, finance, statistics and sciences.

 The entry requirement will be a grade 7 at GCSE.

 It is essential that all students studying mathematics are equipped with a Casio FX991EX calculator.

 TOPICS THAT MAY BE STUDIED: CORE MATH:

 Coordinates, points and lines, Surds, Quadratics, Differentiation and it's applications Successive Transformations, Functions, Exponential growth and decay, Extending differentiation and integration.
-Differentiating trigonometric functions, Integration, Parametric Equations, Vectors, The binomial expansion, Rational functions, Trigonometry, Sequences including, geometric sequences, The Binomial theorem, The Sine and Cosine rules Applied Maths: Representation of data, Measures of location, Measures of spread, Probability, Velocity and acceleration, Force and motion, Friction and Projectiles.
-ASSESSMENT STRUCTURE: Three external examinations at the end of the two year course.
-Paper 1: Pure mathematics Paper 2: Pure mathematics Paper 3: Statistics and Mechanics
+Differentiating trigonometric functions, Integration, Parametric Equations, Vectors, The binomial expansion, Rational functions, Trigonometry, Sequences including, geometric sequences, The Binomial theorem, The Sine and Cosine rules

+Applied Maths: Representation of data, Measures of location, Measures of spread, Probability, Velocity and acceleration, Force and motion, Friction and Projectiles.

+Three external examinations at the end of the two year course.

+Paper 3: Statistics and Mechanics